AusDTO/Digital-Service-Standard/dsdg/Scope of the Digital Service Standard.md

 party political activities or views on issues not related to their ministerial role) are **not **included in the scope of the Standard.

-The Standard may not apply to everything {style="line-height: 22.15px;"}
+The Standard may not apply to everything
 ----------------------------------------

 Australian Government services cover a vast variety of activities